 View on Google Play

 This is a relatively simple app, which uses open source code to show an image and be able to zoom in and move around.
 The app has not been released yet and is still in alpha stage.
 Some of this is due to time constraints from working in the other two apps, but is also due to having to update a portion of the Adobe Illustrator file that the map originally was from.
-Hopefully it can be realesed later in 2013.
+Hopefully it can be released in the near future.